neilshastry/aws-stock-price-prediction/README.md

 **Step 3:**
 Select Create Notebook

 <img width="1129" alt="Create Notebook" src="https://user-images.githubusercontent.com/36125669/115548691-55252500-a2da-11eb-9da5-6e409bf5be50.png">

 **Step 4:**
 Provide a name for your project and select an EC2 instance to deploy your workload: T2 Micro free-tier should be sufficient unless processing GPU instensive ML data

 <img width="846" alt="Create Notebook Instance" src="https://user-images.githubusercontent.com/36125669/115548758-6a01b880-a2da-11eb-8e32-a7085e259378.png">

 **Step 5:**
-Select IAM: Either create a new IAM execution role or use an exisiting role you may have created for S3 previously
+Select IAM: Either create a new IAM execution role or use an exisiting role you may have created previously
 <img width="848" alt="Notebook IAM" src="https://user-images.githubusercontent.com/36125669/115548831-80a80f80-a2da-11eb-81b7-7536da2ebee5.png">

 **Step 6:**